RainBirdAi/docker-workshop/exercises/exercise-3.md

    $ docker pull debian
    ```

-3. Run the echo command on your container so it displays _"Hello World!"_.
+3. Run the echo command on your container so it displays _"Hello World"_.

 > **Tip:** You can refer back to exercise 1 and 2 for a reminder on the syntax
 > running a command in a container.